What is Tourette Syndrome?

 What is the treatment for TS?

 Other types of therapy may also be helpful.
 Psychotherapy, though it will not help with tics directly, may help the person with TS and his/her family better cope with the disorder.
-Some behavior therapies can teach the substitution of one tic for another that is more socially acceptable.
+Some behavioral therapies can teach the substitution of one tic for another that is more socially acceptable or less harmful.
 Relaxation techniques and biofeedback may help to alleviate stress, which in turn can lead to a decrease in tic symptoms.

 Is there a cure for TS?